bmoreonrails/rails_tutorial/_chapters/chapter_05.md

   1. Does this make sense to you?

       If it does, I'm impressed.
-I'm having a hard understanding it all 😅
+I'm having a hard time understanding it all. 😅

   1. Don't worry if you don't understand everything that is going on.
 It will make more sense over time.